dokku/dokku/docs/nginx.md

 service nginx reload
 ```

-Example above shows that you need to add additional configuration files directly on the dokku host.
-Unlike nginx.conf.sigil file those will not be copied over from your application repo.
+The example above uses additional configuration files directly on the dokku host.
+Unlike the `nginx.conf.sigil` file, these additional files will not be copied over from your application repo, and thus need to be placed in the `/home/dokku/myapp/nginx.conf.d/` directory manually.

 ## Domains plugin